Near Bellevue in Sarpy County, Nebraska — The American Midwest (Upper Plains)

 The Oto were plagued by diminishing game supplies and demoralized by liquor.
 On April 28, 1837, Iatan was killed in an Indian feud, and his successor was unable to maintain the village at the Mission.
 Merrill died on February 6, 1840, and was buried at St. Mary, across Missouri River from Bellevue.
 In 2011 only a stone fireplace and chimney remain at the mission site.

 Location.
+41° 4.524′ N, 95° 55.726′ W. Marker is near Bellevue, Nebraska, in Sarpy County.
+Marker is on 10th Street north of Laplatte Road, on the left when traveling north.
+Marker can be seen from US 75 south of Bellevue on the west side of the highway.
 Touch for map.
-Marker can be seen from US 75 south of Bellevue on the west side of the highway.
 Marker is in this post office area: Bellevue NE 68123, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Fontenelle Bank - County Courthouse (approx. 4.7 miles away); Bellevue Log Cabin (approx. 4.9 miles away); Company A – First Nebraska Volunteer Infantry (approx. 4.9 miles away); Cass County Courthouse (approx. 5 miles away); Budweiser Building 1888 (approx. 5 miles away); Wetenkamp Building (approx. 5 miles away); Vienna Bakery (approx. 5 miles away); Drew/Weckbach (approx. 5 miles away).
 Touch for a list and map of all markers in Bellevue.